Constantijn-Dinklo/3D_Noise_Modelling/README.md

 *how to install the software, on which platform*

 This program consists of a set of python and shell script files.
-To run python files, python is required (https://www.python.org/downloads/windows/) .
-We have only tested it with Python 3.7.
+To run python files, [python](https://www.python.org/downloads/windows/) is required .
+It was only tested it with Python 3.7.

-To run Shell script files we used Git Bash (https://git-scm.com/download/win) , which in turn uses the MINGW64 compiler.
+To run Shell script files [Git Bash](https://git-scm.com/download/win) was used, which in turn uses the MINGW64 compiler.

+This can be done on both windows and Mac, however, the used Test_Cnossos software is only compatible with windows.
+Therefore the complete pipeline can only be used with windows.

 In order to run Test_Cnossos, this software it required.
 It is available upon request.
 Send an email to Dirk van Maercke (works at Centre Scientifique et Technique du Bâtiment (CSTB).)

+Used Python libraries:
+* pathlib
+* Shapely (geometry and strtree)
+* fiona
+* time
+* Numpy
+* bisect
+* xml.etree.cElementTree
+* xml.etree.ElementTree
+* math
+* os
+* pprint (not actively used)
+* matplotlib (not used actively)
+* sys
+* collections
+* Scipy.spatial
+* Json
+* startin

 ## Usage